TheOdinProject/curriculum/ruby/testing_ruby_with_rspec/introduction_to_rspec.md

 In the previous lesson, we established the utility of [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development) (TDD) in maintaining your code and sanity.
 In this lesson, we'll introduce you to your new best friend, the [RSpec](http://rspec.info/) testing framework.
 It's one of the most popular testing frameworks, having been downloaded more than [700 million times](https://rubygems.org/gems/rspec), at the time of this writing, and having been ported for use in [Rails testing](https://rubygems.org/gems/rspec-rails).

-### Learning outcomes
+### Lesson overview

-_Look through these now and use them to guide your learning.
-By the end of this lesson, expect to:_
+This section contains a general overview of topics that you will learn in this lesson.

-- Know what RSpec is
+- Know what RSpec is.
-- Know how to install RSpec
+- Know how to install RSpec.
 - Understand the basic RSpec syntax:
-  - `describe`
+  - `describe`.
-  - `it`
+  - `it`.

 ### Introduction to RSpec